peeranha/peeranha-web/app/faq/en.md

 ### Where do tokens for rewards come from?

 Peeranha continually creates new tokens once a week until the total supply of tokens is reached.
 For a currency, this is known as inflation.
 Every week, newly created tokens are transferred to the reward pool.
-This weekly reward pool is distributed proportionally across to userss’ whomwhich contributions to the community during the week.

-Peeranha continually creates new tokens once a week until the total supply of tokens is reached.
-Every week, newly created tokens are transferred to the reward pool.
-This weekly reward pool is distributed proportionally across users whom contributed to the community during the week.
+This weekly reward pool is distributed proportionally across users who contributed to the community during the week.

 ### What Blockchain is Peeranha built on?